 3.3 Maintenance Costs

-To avoid sick buildings, ducts need to be cleaned regularly.
-Cleaning methods include dry way (using a vacuum cleaner and a brush) or wet way (using a long mop).
-In both cases, cleaning circular ducts is easier than rectangular ducts.
+To prevent sick building syndrome, it is necessary to clean the air ducts regularly.
+The cleaning methods include dry method (using a vacuum cleaner and a brush) or wet method (using a long mop).
+In either case, cleaning circular ducts is easier than rectangular ducts.

-Finally, it should be pointed out that, for the reasons of quietness and space, rectangular ducts are still recommended for some large-flow and large-size parts of the air duct system, such as fresh air suction inlets and air treatment device outlets.
+Thus, the use of circular ducts is a more economical solution.
+However, it is important to note that for reasons such as quietness and space, rectangular ducts are still recommended for some large-flow and large-size components of the air duct system, such as fresh air intake vents and air treatment device outlets.